kanthgithub/cryptodashboard/README.md

 # Crypto Streaming API:

-Features:
+## Features:

 - API to get the crypto-tickers from coinmarketcap API

-  - references:

-    - Ticker Static Data
+- Streamer to stream marketdata snapshot for tickers

+## Functional Flow:

   - Onload of the service, will load / update the tickerStatic
   - Tickerstatic is loaded from coinmarket cap API
   - Axios is the library used to make GET call from the API

+ - references:

    - COINMARKET_API_TICKER = https://api.coinmarketcap.com/v1/ticker

+-Technical Details:

+- Code snippets :

  ```js